-When you are logged into your Tendenci website as a Superuser and hovering over the navigation bar, you should see a prompt with a tab and link to Edit the Navigation.
+The first way is when you are logged into your Tendenci website as a Superuser, hover over the navigation bar, you should see a prompt with a tab and link to Edit the Navigation.

 Note: If you do not see the Edit Nav option on hover, you may have a more advanced nav that needs to be edited in the theme editor.
 OR you may need to use the navigation link under Layout in your admin menu: